 - Have completed preliminary analysis and assessment work.

-Projects in the medium and low priority categories do not need to be rank ordered.
-They should be periodically reviewed to see if conditions have changed and the project needs to be moved up, down, or cancelled.
-Only a minimally sufficient level of effort should be expended to groom this section of the list.
+Projects in the bottom two-thirds of the list do not need to be stack-ranked unless they start moving up the list.
+The ranking should be periodically reviewed to see if conditions have changed and if the project needs to be moved up, down, or canceled.

-When reviewing and ranking the high priority projects, it is helpful to use facilitation techniques that keep the process focused and moving.
+When reviewing and ranking high-priority projects, it is helpful to use facilitation techniques that keep the process focused and moving.
 A poorly facilitated meeting can quickly break down.

-If there seems to be a lot of movement or disagreement regarding the placement of certain project cards, put a red dot or star on them indicating that we will need to have a discussion.
+If there is a lot of movement or disagreement regarding the placement of certain project cards, put a red dot or star on them, indicating that we will need to discuss.

 If discussion is needed, create a safe environment where people can openly share their perspectives.
 One way of facilitating this process is to time-box discussion.
-Similar to Congress, each participant has a set amount of time to make their point without interruption.
+Like Congress, each participant has a set amount of time to make their point without interruption.

-At the end of the portfolio prioritization session, review the final rankings and thank the stakeholders for their participation.
+Review the final rankings at the end of the portfolio prioritization session and thank the stakeholders for their participation.
 When well facilitated, this process can effectively be used to evaluate a large portfolio in just a few hours.

 © 2018, Alan Zucker; Project Management Essentials, LLC

 To learn more about our training and consulting services, or to subscribe to our Newsletter, visit our website: www.pmessentials.us.

 - Beilock, S. (2013).
 Choke: What the secrets of the brain reveal about getting it right when you have to.
 New York: ATRIA paperback.